obruck/hematoscope/_members/johanna-heikkinen.md

   #twitter: oscarbruck
 ---

-Johanna is a digital slide scanner engineer working in the department of hematology, HUSLAB.
-Johanna is responsible that slides are converted to high-resolution images.
+Johanna works in the department of hematology, HUSLAB.
+Johanna is responsible for scanning slides to high-resolution images.
 Johanna is very cheerful and innovative!
 Thanks to her we have been able to slowly increase our scanning capacity from 400 slides to an extraordinary pace of >700 slides/week!